-Take better care of your body
+A 15-minute routine to take better care of your body

-Sure we can point fingers and blame call volume, lack of equipment, time, fatigue, stress and money, but we can also make time to practice some self care techniques.
+Sure we can point fingers and blame call volume, lack of equipment, time, fatigue, stress and money, but we can also make time to practice some self-care techniques.

-I challenge you to take five minutes and go through a few stretches using your vehicle as a stretching device as soon as you are done with your pre-shift check off.
+I challenge you to take five minutes and go through a few stretches, using your vehicle as a stretching device, as soon as you are done with your pre-shift check off.

 Bring a big water bottle with you and drink the whole thing before heading home, and avoid sugary drinks and excessive caffeine beverages.
 Your bladder will get used to the increased fluid intake and a cool thing happens after a few weeks — you will begin to feel thirsty.
 That's our bodies way of making sure we stay hydrated.

 Street fitness requires anaerobic fitness, balance and agility or short duration movements that require some control and balance.
-Step ups on a chair or bench, stair walking, lunge walking in the bay, and body weight squats require no special equipment and can all be done in uniform.
-The movements are all integral to our job and have a direct carryover to both fitness and injury prevention.
+Step-ups on a chair or bench, stair walking, lunge walking in the bay, and body weight squats require no special equipment and can all be done in uniform.
+The movements are all integral to our job and have a direct carry over to both fitness and injury prevention.